syncthing/docs/users/config.rst

 Description
 -----------

+.. versionadded:: 1.5.0

+    Database and config can now be set separately.
+Previously the database was always located in the same directory as the config.

+Syncthing uses a single directory to store configuration and crypto keys.
+Syncthing also has a database, which is often stored in this directory too.
-Syncthing uses a single directory to store configuration, crypto keys and index caches.
-The location defaults to ``$HOME/.config/syncthing`` (Unix-like), ``$HOME/Library/Application Support/Syncthing`` (Mac), or ``%LOCALAPPDATA%/Syncthing`` (Windows).
-It can be changed at runtime using the ``-home`` flag.
+The config location defaults to ``$HOME/.config/syncthing`` (Unix-like), ``$HOME/Library/Application Support/Syncthing`` (Mac), or ``%LOCALAPPDATA%/Syncthing`` (Windows).
+It can be changed at runtime using the ``-config`` flag.
 In this directory the following files are
 located:

 :file:`config.xml`